Access Paths for Efficient Ordering with Large Language Models: Methodology

 \subsection{Value-Based Ordering}

-In value-based ordering, the LLM assigns a score or value to each key, and the final ranking is obtained by sorting the keys according to these values.
-This approach is commonly used in LLM-powered relational data systems~\cite{zhao2024hybrid, alaparthi2025scalellm, glenn2024blendsql}, where tables may contain millions of rows, as the value-based method requires the $O(N)$ LLM function calls where $N$ is the number of rows.
-To even further reduce the number of LLM function calls, a commonly used technique is external pointwise approach, where $m$ keys are batched into a single prompt and the model returns a list of values.
-With the external pointwise approach, the number of LLM function calls becomes $O(N/m)$.
+In value-based ordering, the LLM assigns a value to each key, and the final ranking is obtained by sorting the keys according to these values.
+This approach is often the default implementation in many LLM-powered data systems~\cite{zhao2024hybrid, alaparthi2025scalellm, glenn2024blendsql, lao2025sembenchbenchmarksemanticquery}.
+The value-based method requires $O(N)$ LLM function calls where $N$ is the number of rows.
+Prompt Block~\ref{lst:pointwise_prompt} shows the template used to generate the relevance score for the passage ranking task.